 Therefore, it’s extremely important to give the customer all the room they need to vent and rant.

 You want to focus on handling the person first before the issue itself.
-Trying to jump in for details is twice as hard, if not more, when you’re dealing with an irate customer.
+Trying to jump in for details is twice as hard, if not more, when you’re dealing with irate customers.

-So allow your angry customers to blow off steam and settle down before you even start trying to find solutions to the problem itself.
+So allow your upset customers to blow off steam and settle down before you even start trying to find solutions to the problem itself.

 Give them your undivided attention and show them you’re on their side.
-If customers believe that you can champion their cause within your organization and help them fix their issue, they’re much more likely to calm down and be helpful.
+If even the most difficult customers believe that you can champion their cause within your organization and help them fix their issue, they’re much more likely to calm down and be helpful.

 Be firm and set clear expectations